emguy/jchat/README.md

 A light-weight client-server console chatting program built on top of ocsf framework.
 The bidirectional server-client communication is enabled through Java sockets and Java threads.
-This program also includes user authentication system, command handler, and a command-line shell.
+This program also includes a user authentication system, a command handler, and a command-line shell.

 ## OCSF: The Object Client/Server Framework
 OCSF is a Java framework that can be used to develop client-server systems.